-Companies have to address in real-time how inflation, recession and a tight labor market are affecting their business.
+Companies have to address in real-time how inflation, recession and a tight labour market are affecting their business.
 They are deploying agile tactics to respond to the economic shocks and are sensing the market to map out business strategies that build resilience and balance near-term concerns with targeted investments for growth.

 Our Mercer Marsh Benefits People Risk report identified the top five areas of people risks that companies are grappling with.